KieranWynn/pyquaternion/docs/index.md

 **Params:**

 * `matrix=R` can be a 3x3 numpy array or matrix
 * `matrix=T` can be a 4x4 numpy array or matrix.
-In this case, the translation part will be ignored, and only the rotational component of the matrix will be encoded within the quaternion.
+In this case, the translation part will be ignored, and only the rotational

+**Optional Params:**

+When initializing a Quaternion explicitly from a matrix, an assertion is raised if it is not special orthogoal.
+Numpy's [allclose](https://docs.scipy.org/doc/numpy/reference/generated/numpy.allclose.html) function is used as part of this operation.
+The default relative and absolute tolerance values used are 1.e-5 and 1.e-8 respectively.
+These can be optionally overwritten when initializing a Quaternion as follows:

+> **`Quaternion(matrix=R, atol=atol, rtol=rtol)`**
+> e.g. **`Quaternion(matrix=R, atol=1e-07, rtol=1e-07)`**

+* `rtol=rtol` The relative tolerance parameter.
+[See Notes](https://docs.scipy.org/doc/numpy/reference/generated/numpy.allclose.html)
+* `atol=atol` The absolute tolerance parameter.[See Notes](https://docs.scipy.org/doc/numpy/reference/generated/numpy.allclose.html)

 **Important:** The rotation component of the provided matrix must be a pure rotation i.e. [special orthogonal](http://mathworld.wolfram.com/SpecialOrthogonalMatrix.html).